Hangin' Tough (Waylon Jennings album): Recording and composition

 Jennings, who was only recently drug-free at the time of the sessions, later expressed disappointment with the album and his performance: "After I signed with MCA, we gave it out best shot, through a couple of albums...On Will the Wolf Survive? and Hangin' Tough, it was like I was off in a corner of a separate room, clouded by delay, distanced.
 I wasn't leading the band.
 I was trying to get my feet back on the ground, and that took as much concentration as singing.
 Though I was off drugs, I was still smoking heavily, and my voice showed the wear and tear."

-Reception
+Critical reception

 Hangin' Tough, Jennings second release on MCA, peaked at #19 on the Billboard country albums chart, which was starting to be dominated by a new generation of younger country singers like Randy Travis.
 AllMusic: "Waylon perfectly articulates a unique romantic dilemma in 'I Can't Help the Way I Don't Feel About You,' emphasizing the irony of the situation...Perhaps most impressive, though, is the unguarded melancholy so eloquently expressed in the quietly heartbreaking 'Crying Don't Even Come Close.'
 Hangin' Tough isn't a definitive Waylon album, but it will reveal its share of diamonds in the rough to hardcore fans."